MattRoelle/fhp/README.md

 #### Data binding shorthand

-I like the idea of a shorthand syntax for <?fnl (ngx.say foo) ?> for data binding, since this is the primary use case for such a templating language anyways.
+I like the idea of a shorthand syntax for <?fnl (echo foo) ?> for data binding, since this is the primary use case for such a templating language anyways.
 Perhaps <?! foo ?>.

 #### More macros to clean up the template code